hashratez/EthoProtocol-Raspberry-Pi-Node/README.md

 **You must install the Etho Node as ROOT user, for some reason on an -Ubuntu Pi- there are permission problems if installed with "ether1node" user.**

 ###### Step 1
-Prepare your Raspberry Pi with Ubuntu as found on this page: https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview
+Prepare your Raspberry Pi with Ubuntu (20.04 server recommended) as found on this page: https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview

 ###### Step 2